vmware/vic/doc/user_doc/vic_installation/troubleshoot_vic_install.md

-# Troubleshooting vSphere Integrated Containers Installation #
+# Troubleshooting vSphere Integrated Containers Engine Installation #

 This information provides solutions for common problems that you might encounter when deploying virtual container hosts.